RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 overlaps with the other strains.
 We argue that this coarse-grained binning negates the benefits of performing single-cell measurements as two strains with different means but overlapping quartiles would be treated as distinctly different distributions.
-While this approach may be sufficient to provide a sense of the qualitative trend, it is exceedingly difficult to extrapolate the survival curve outside of the observed regions.

-&nbsp;&nbsp;&nbsp;&nbsp;Another approach would be to pool all data together, irrespective of Shine-Dalgarno modification, and bin by an arbitrary range of channels.
+&nbsp;&nbsp;&nbsp;&nbsp;Another approach would be to pool all data together, irrespective of the SD mutation, and bin by an arbitrary range of channels.
 Depending on the width of the bin, this could allow for finer resolution of the quantitative trend, but the choice of the bin width is arbitrary with the *a priori* knowledge that is available.
 Drawing a narrow bin width can easily